markqvist/NomadNet/README.md

  - Encrypted messaging over packet-radio, LoRa, WiFi or anything else [Reticulum](https://github.com/markqvist/Reticulum) supports.
  - Zero-configuration, minimal-infrastructure mesh communication
  - Connectable nodes that can host pages and files
+ - Node-side generated pages with PHP, Python, bash or others
  - Built-in text-based browser for interacting with contents on nodes
  - An easy to use and bandwidth efficient markup language for writing pages
+ - Page caching in browser

 ## Current Status
 The current version of the program should be considered a beta release.
 The program works well, but there will most probably be bugs and possibly sub-optimal performance in some scenarios.
 On the other hand, this is the ideal time to have an influence on the direction of the development of Nomad Network.
 To do so, join the discussion, report bugs and request features here on the GitHub project.

 ### Feature roadmap
- - Page caching in browser
- - Node-side generated pages with PHP, Python, bash or others
- - Access control and authentication for pages and files
+ - Access control and authentication for nodes, pages and files
- - Propagated messaging and discussion threads
+ - Network-wide propagated messaging and discussion threads

 ## Dependencies:
  - Python 3